 34. Customer Retention Rate (CRR)

-It is the percentage of your clients who stayed subscribers or customers at the end of a given period of time.
+Customer-Retention-Rate is growth hacking jargon that refers to the percentage of customers who remained with your business at the end of a given period of time.

 It is a key metric to measure as marketers make huge efforts to attract visitors to their platforms and to convert them.